 Geneva, Switzerland, June 21, 2010 - For the fourth year in a row, the small island state of Micronesia (FSM) has taken the lead to combat climate change by fighting to phase down the production and use of HFCs under the Montreal Protocol ozone treaty.
-Phasing down these super greenhouse gases could lead to over 200 billion tonnes of $CO_2$ -equivalent in mitigation by 2050, according to calculations by Dr. Guus Velders of The Netherlands Environmental Assessment Agency in a paper published last year in the Proceedings of the National Academy of Sciences (see graph based on this paper).
+Phasing down these super greenhouse gases could lead to over 200 billion tonnes of CO2-equivalent in mitigation by 2050, according to calculations by Dr. Guus Velders of The Netherlands Environmental Assessment Agency based on a paper published last year in the Proceedings of the National Academy of Sciences (see graph).